Our Family Active Tour is an independent tour of self guided walking, cycling, horse riding, a boat day trip and bus tour of Dingle Peninsula.

 Day 5 – Cycle through Killarney National Park

-Bike Fit.
+Today is a day of exploration.
+Enjoy as much or as little as you please!
+Collect your bike this morning close to your accommodation and test it out before setting off.
 Cycle on traffic free trails through Killarney National Park, shared only with pedestrians and jaunting cars.
 Dramatically weathered limestone crags and lush vegetation surround the beautiful lakes.
 You can stop at the medieval Abbey at Muckross (15th C) or at Dinis cottage for some tea.
 Quaint stone bridges are crossed to bring you to the spectacular Torc waterfall (12 miles/19 km)

 Finish the afternoon at Muckross Traditional Farms where you can stroll down memory lane and visit Ireland in the 1930s and 1940s.
 This was a period before the widespread use of electricity, when all work was carried out using traditional methods.